zsviczian/obsidian-excalidraw-plugin/README.md

     - `excalidraw-css: "css-filename|css snippet"`
   - Switch to markdown view or use CTRL/CMD+ALT/OPT click on the image to edit properties of the embed: `[[filename#^blockref|WIDTHxMAXHEIGHT]]`
 - Includes full [QuickAdd](https://github.com/chhoumann/quickadd), [Templater](https://silentvoid13.github.io/Templater/) and [Dataview](https://blacksmithgu.github.io/obsidian-dataview/docs/api/intro/) support through ExcalidrawAutomate.
 Check out the [detailed help + examples](https://zsviczian.github.io/obsidian-excalidraw-plugin/).
 I also have a [YouTube ExcalidrawAutomate Playlist](https://www.youtube.com/playlist?list=PL6mqgtMZ4NP1IR4nXxSlMA4PA5E-qpyHZ) with lots of examples.
+  - Since 1.5.0 you can easily execute ExcalidrawAutomate macros and assign command palette shortcuts to them, using the ScriptEngine.
+You will find an intro video and a growing library of ready to install scripts [here](https://github.com/zsviczian/obsidian-excalidraw-plugin/tree/master/ea-scripts).
 - REQUIRES AN OBSIDIAN SYNC SUBSCRIPTION: Full drawing file history and synchronization between devices
 - Multilanguage support: if you'd like to help out by translating the plugin, please get in contact with me.